Weak-decay searches for $Qs\bar u\bar d$ tetraquarks

+We propose to search for the open heavy-flavor exotic states with the quark components of $Qs\bar u\bar d$ with $Q=b,c$ via their weak decays.
+If there exist such exotic states below the $BK$ or $DK$ thresholds, they can only decay weakly.
+The advantages include: (i) the experimental backgrounds from the secondary decay vertex are much lower due to the long lifetimes, (ii) the productions are large enough for only one heavy quark in such states, (iii) the thresholds of $BK$ or $DK$ are about 260 MeV higher compared to the $B_s\pi$ or $D_s\pi$ thresholds of the configurations of $Qu\bar s\bar d$ or $Qd\bar s\bar u$ , with a higher possibility to exist such weakly-decay particles, and (iv) if observed, their inner structures are easier understood since they can not be induced by the kinematic effects.

-The studies on exotic states beyond the quark model are helpful to understand the non-perturbative QCD.
-The observed $XYZ$ and $P_c$ states are explained by too many theoretical models, such as tetra- or penta-quarks, molecules, threshold or cusp effects, and so on \cite{Chen:2016qju,Esposito:2014rxa,Brambilla:2010cs,PDG,Ali:2017jda}.
-Even in each model, the calculating results would vary significantly due to the large ambiguities of the constituent quark or diquark masses and the effective couplings.
-It is then crucial to find a particle to discriminate them.
+The studies on exotic states beyond the conventional quark model are helpful to understand the non-perturbative properties of Quantum Chromodynamics (QCD).
+In the recent years, a lot of $XYZ$ and $P_c$ states have been observed, explained by too many theoretical models, such as compact tetra- or penta-quarks, loosely bounded molecules, non-resonance by kinematic effects such as triangle singularities or cusp effects, and so on \cite{Chen:2016qju,Chen:2016spr,Olsen:2017bmm,Guo:2017jvc,Ali:2017jda,Esposito:2016noz,Lebed:2016hpi,Liu:2019zoy,Brambilla:2019esw,Guo:2019twa}.
+It always happens for the controversy in the theoretical understanding of the structures of the exotic states, due to the difficulty of non-perturbative QCD.
+It would be helpful if we find some new types of exotic states with less theoretical ambiguities.

-All the observed exotic states are measured via strong decays.
+All of the observed exotic states are reconstructed via strong decays in experiment.
 In another word, they are all above some thresholds.
-If a particle was observed via its weak decays with a mass deeply below the threshold, it would be a signature of compact tetraquark state.
+Currently, there is no exotic state observed via a weak decaying process.
+If there exists a state below the corresponding lowest-lying flavor-conserving threshold, it can only decays weakly.
+It is therefore stable under the strong and electroweak interactions.
+The inner structure of a stable particle is relatively easier to be understood.
+With a long lifetime, it must be a bound state, but not just a peak induced by kinematic effects.
+If its mass was deeply below the threshold, it might be a candidate of compact tetraquark.